 Ray Charles was equipped with a keen sensibility to the needs of others.

 It was this selfless generosity that motivated him when he founded The Robinson Foundation for Hearing Disorders Inc. in 1986.
-The mission and purpose of the foundation was clear, provide financial support in the area of hearing disorders and support institutions and make donations to organizations for educational purposes.
-In 2006 the official name of the foundation became The Ray Charles Foundation, the mission remains the same.
+The mission and purpose of The Foundation was clear, provide financial support in the area of hearing disorders and support institutions and make donations to organizations for educational purposes.
+In 2006 the official name of The Foundation became The Ray Charles Foundation and the mission remains the same.

 Although Mr. Charles lost his sight at age 7, he never felt he was handicapped.
 He rather believed that “the inability to hear was a handicap not the inability to see.”
 His mother once told him “You’re blind, not stupid” and knew he needed to be educated.
 In 1937, she sent him to the school first named “The School for the Blind, Deaf and Dumb” based in St. Augustine, Florida.
 It later became The Florida School for the Deaf and the Blind.